TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 #### Further connections

 The end of the wallwart has a plug that will be removed to reveal the two-wire connection.
 The two wires are going to the power supply rail on a soldered breadboard designed to supply the voltage across the entire system.
 The breadboard is 2"x4" and will have designated columns for each voltage required.
 The first column will be for the output and provide 12V DC, the second column will provide 5V DC for the main processor, and input and error will have the last column requiring 10V and 5V DC.
 They will be connected with the negative wire being grounded and the positive being used to power each subsystem.

-The system with have an LDO placed in series with the output of each buck converter utilized.
-The LDO that will be used is the
+#### Ripple considerations

+For each device that is powered using the 5 VDC or - 5VDC signal from the buck converter stage the PSRR or SVRR must be analyzed to ensure ripple is minimized.
+For the LM741 the minimum SVRR is 86 dB.
+Assuming the input ripple is the maximum value that could be seen from the buck converter (400 mV) the expected output ripple voltage can be calculated using the following equation: $86 = 20log(0.4 V/Vripple)$ where Vripple is the ripple that is seen by the LM741.
+Solving this equation for V ripple yields a ripple voltage of 20.05 µV, this is a very small ripple voltage and can be considered negligible <sup>6</sup>.

 ## BOM